 Southeast of Maun in Botswana, the Makgadikgadi and Nxai Pans are vast salt pans left over from a massive ancient lake.
-Most of the year the dry salt shimmers, but the rains (Nov-March) turn the pans into grasslands drawing thousands of zebras and other wildlife, plus predators.
-Come for unique landscapes, meerkats, to learn about the lives of San Bushmen, and an unusual wildlife migration, but don’t set your sights on seeing lots of big game – you really need the Delta and Chobe if that is your main focus.
+Most of the year the dry salt shimmers, but the rains (December to March) turn the pans into grasslands drawing thousands of zebras and other wildlife, plus predators.
+Come for unique and unusual landscapes, meerkats, to learn about the lives of San Bushmen, and an unusual wildlife migration, but don’t set your sights on seeing lots of big game – you really need the Delta and Chobe if that is your main focus.

 - Nxai Pan: Nxai Pan can be the sight of dramatic wildlife action in the dry season (July to October) as the waterholes are hard fought over by the few thirsty animals who remain here.
 There is more wildlife here in the green season (see below about the zebra migration).
 Nxai Pan also has the famous Baines Baobabs in reasonable proximity.